 Robert Perry, The Mountain Man, plays the mountain bass with dancing girlfriend, Sharen.
 She explains that “Robert always has a JAM IN, it’s not a band.
 Whoever shows up is free to play and sing.”
 For the last 20 years, he’s been playing every Wednesday and both are daily cloggers who make their rounds.

 Beautiful hanging tomatoes and plants by Blantyre Growers, LLC

 While the post office might already have their picture, Mac claims to have a picture of Marilyn Monroe in the backseat of his car.
 He’ll take $100 for it, but he's okay with only taking half.
-Hey, need some brass knuckles?
-These guys have it all.

 Rick and Austin (son) created R&A Knife Makers as a means to raise money for kids who needed Christmas gifts.
 And yes, they get their own handmade knife.

 David Keys, a retiree from Duke Energy, grows corn as a hobby out of Belton, SC.